 Are your fig tree leaves turning yellow?
 If yes, don’t panic just yet!
-This article will help you out in understanding the reasons why this happens and suggest the most appropriate solutions to combat this problem.
+This article will help you understand the reasons why this happens and suggest the most appropriate solutions to combat this problem.

-Continue reading to know how to save your fig tree!
+Continue reading to learn how to save your fig tree!

 An Overview of the Fig Tree

 Nowadays, you can find fig trees all around the globe, provided that winters are not too long or harsh.
 However, the plant is native to the Mediterranean area.
 This hardy tree can quickly propagate and has a high pest resistance ability.

 It’s not wrong to say that this plant is one of the favorite houseplants for anyone who has a garden, as it is relatively easy to keep.
 Besides, the delicious edible fruit of Ficus carica — the scientific name of the fig tree — makes this flowering plant more popular.

 The deeply-lobed, elegant leaves give fig trees a perfect ornamental look.
 However, you should know that the leaves are a litmus paper for the health of the entire tree.
 But wait, do you know what a healthy fig tree looks like?
 If not, let’s have a quick look.